Mostly 3D printed discone antenna

 Drilling holes in aluminum rods with help of drill guide and a vice (cone rods)

-Discone antenna - Drilling holes in aluminum rods with help of drill guide and a vice (disc rods)
+Discone antenna - Drilling holes in aluminum rods with help of drill guide and a vice (cone rods) 2

-Drilling holes in aluminum rods with help of drill guide and a vice (disc rods)
+Drilling holes in aluminum rods with help of drill guide and a vice (cone rods) 2

 Next, you will need to put on the 3D printed end caps.
 Below you can see how cone and disc aluminium rods should look like when they are finished: